punktDe/ansible-proserver-keycloak/README.md

 # ansible-proserver-keycloak
 A Keycloak role for FreeBSD Proservers.
-For the Docker-based Linux role, see [ansible-keycloak](https://github.com/punktDe/ansible-keycloak).

 ## Requirements
-- A FreeBSD-based Proserver
+- A FreeBSD-based Proserver or a recent Ubuntu/Debian installation
 - Ansible >= 8.2.0
 - Ansible option `hash_behaviour` set to `merge`